 There are many reasons why you might have no friends.
 For example, are you too afraid of rejection?
 Do you have trouble opening up?
 Do you have social anxiety?
 Whatever the reason, you can make friends.
 But each problem needs its own solution.

-Read this article for advice: why you might not have any friends.
+Read this article for insights on why you might not have any friends.

 If you’re in your 30s, 40s, 50s, or older, socialize in places where you can meet the same people repeatedly.
 When we get older, it usually takes longer to form friendships.
 Try meeting people at work, classes, recurring meetups, or volunteering.